e271828e/Flight.jl/docs/notes/design/framework_spec.md

 receives the current world.
 This mirrors the inbound side: [coalescing](#g-coalescing) to the newest batch (in) and to the newest snapshot (out) are the same ZOH decision; no backpressure exists in either direction, and the loop never waits on anyone.
-Rejected: per-consumer every-boundary queues (unbounded under a slow consumer — the batch stack's pause pathology again; complete history *is* the log).
+Rejected: per-consumer every-boundary queues (row 28).
 The GUI does not use the wait (VSync-paced, it reads `latest` each render).

 ### 10.4 Shutdown protocol